 The definition of Canned Hunting is “a trophy hunt in which an animal is kept in a confined area, such as a fenced-in area, increasing the likelihood of the hunter obtaining a kill.”
 More than 20 years ago, in 1997, the findings of The Cook Report investigation were presented to the public.
 The British programme featured Roger Cook travelling the world to investigate serious criminal activity, injustice and official incompetence.
 It uncovered the inhumane practices of Canned Hunting in a diabolic segment of the trophy hunting industry.
 According to the report, certain lion breeders were raising lions purely for trophy hunting.
 South African farmers breed lions in captivity, from cubs to adults, then release them in confined spaces just before the arrival of a hunter who pays about $20,000 to 30,000 for a kill.

 Sometimes the animal is drugged to make it easier to kill.
-Sometimes fresh meat is used to lure the lion to a place where the hunter lurks.
-Sometimes the felines are so accustomed to humans that they amble up to the person waiting to kill it.
+Fresh meat is used to lure the lion to a place where the hunter lurks.
+The felines are so accustomed to humans that they amble up to the person waiting to kill it.
 Not surprisingly, the success of such a hunt is 99 %.
 Already in 1997, a breeder told Roger Cook: “Canned lion hunting is like shooting fish in a barrel.
 It’s unethical, it’s bloody easy and it’s earning a lot of people a lot of money.” *

 The biggest issue is that these lions are often inbred.
 They are maintained and kept in small enclosures until being hunted (this could be between five and seven years for a trophy male).
 Concerns are not only about the manner of death but also the conditions under which these lions were being bred, spending years in poor environments before being hunted by foreigners that want a guaranteed, low-risk and low-cost kill and a lion trophy to take home.
 The concept of fair chase was naturally absent from such hunts, as the Lions were unable to escape.
 Most of the lions that are bred in captivity are of little or no value to maintaining the populations in the wild.